6c65726f79/custom-titlebar/README.md

 * Very small footprint (< 30 kB) 👣
 * Options and methods very similar to [custom-electron-titlebar](https://www.npmjs.com/package/custom-electron-titlebar) 📖

+## Demo

+You can see a demo of this library in a PWA here: https://6c65726f79.github.io/custom-titlebar/

+If the install button doesn't appear, try reloading and reopening the tab several times.

 ## Inpiration

 This package is highly inspired by [custom-electron-titlebar](https://www.npmjs.com/package/custom-electron-titlebar).